Vinyl alcohol: Relationship to poly(vinyl alcohol)

 Because of the instability of vinyl alcohol, the thermoplastic polyvinyl alcohol (PVA or PVOH) is made indirectly by polymerization of vinyl acetate followed by hydrolysis of the ester bonds (Ac = acetyl; HOAc = acetic acid):

 As a ligand

 Several metal complexes are known that contain vinyl alcohol as a ligand.
 One example is Pt(acac)(η2-C2H3OH)Cl.

 Occurrence in interstellar medium

-Vinyl alcohol was detected in the molecular cloud Sagittarius B. Its stability in the (dilute) interstellar medium shows that its tautomerization does not happen unimolecularly.
+Vinyl alcohol was detected in the molecular cloud Sagittarius B in 2001, the last of the three stable isomers of C_{2}H_{4}O (after acetaldehyde and ethylene oxide) to be detected in space.
+Its stability in the (dilute) interstellar medium shows that its tautomerization does not happen unimolecularly, a fact attributed to the size of the activation energy barrier to the rearrangement being insurmountable at temperatures present in interstellar space.
+The vinyl alcohol to acetaldehyde rearrangement is the only keto-enol tautomerisation to have been detected in deep space, induced by the provision of secondary electrons from galactic cosmic rays.